junghan0611/spacemacs/doc/BEGINNERS_TUTORIAL.md

 Quitting
 --------

-Save the changes you\'ve made to the dotfile with `SPC f s` and then quit emacs by `SPC q q`.
+Save the changes you've made to the dotfile with `SPC f s` and then quit emacs by `SPC q q`.
 You can return to this tutorial by clicking it on the home screen!

 Additional features, tips and troubleshooting
 =============================================